 CRM business analyst salary

-Customer relationship management (CRM) plays a vital part in predictive, analysis-driven marketing and service efforts, so it's not surprising that an average starting salary for a CRM business analyst ranges from $89,500 to $132,250 in the United States.
+Customer relationship management (CRM) plays a vital part in predictive, analysis-driven marketing and service efforts, so it's not surprising that, according to the 2019 Robert Half Technology Salary Guide, the midpoint salary for this job is $97,000.

 A CRM analyst must have proven analytical and problem-solving abilities, and extensive experience with specific CRM functions.
 They also require strong interpersonal skills because they serve as a liaison between IT and business groups.
 Other requirements include a bachelor's degree in computer- or business-related disciplines and a knowledge of the employer or industry CRM applications.

 Check out our salary calculator to find starting compensation for business analysts in your area.

 Centralized management of supply chain and customer-facing efforts are creating more jobs and driving demand for ERP experts.
 The midpoint salary for an ERP business analyst is $102,000.

 ERP analysts need to be able to translate business requirements into ERP solutions.
 Strong interpersonal and communication skills are also required for this job because ERP analysts work closely with both technical and business groups.
 Project management experience may be required, as is a strong technical knowledge of the company's ERP solution.
 An IT-related or business degree is also typically required.

 The integration of business and IT creates a potentially lucrative market for professionals whose skill set can blend technical and functional knowledge with analytical and problem-solving skills.
 It also means that as a business analyst, you can have a more central role in the development and use of the tools on which you rely.
 Below are examples of some in-demand skills that can help an analyst earn a higher rate of starting compensation:

 - Business objects skills — Many companies are looking for data crunchers who can help turn growing volumes of raw data into actionable intelligence for decision-making.